i-duran/Fin335/06-AR-Models.md

          lb_stat  lb_pvalue
     10  6.378516   0.782523

+> [!important]
-Based on the plots above, we can say that there is no autocorrelation in the residuals, therefore, our AR model successfully control for autocorrelation.
+> Based on the plots above, we can say that there is no autocorrelation in the residuals, therefore, our AR model successfully control for autocorrelation.
+>

-Additionally, based on the Ljung-Box test, we also conclude that there is no autocorrelation anymore.
+>Additionally, based on the Ljung-Box test, we also conclude that there is no autocorrelation anymore.

 ## Step 6: Forecasting